Configuration Space BPHZ Renormalization on Analytic Spacetimes: Relation to the Momentum Space Scheme

 It was pointed out in \cite{Brunetti:2009qc} (among others) that the additional subtractions in subgraphs required in the BPHZ momentum space scheme do not appear for the setting-sun diagram in Epstein-Glaser renormalization.
 This property was considered to be of advantage with respect to the BPHZ method in momentum space, and, indeed, it can be shown that these additional Taylor operations are redundant when proving equivalence to another renormalization scheme \cite{Zimmermann:1975gk}.
 However, the additional subtractions were required in momentum space for the absolute convergence of Feynman integrals, but may be omitted in the configuration space BPHZ version, too, due to the observation that the variables in momentum space are associated to lines and the variables in configuration space are associated to vertices.
 Note that the same momentum variable might appear as an argument in every line of the considered graph (with respect to admissible momentum flows given in \cite{Zimmermann:1969jj}).
 If one takes into account that the Taylor operation is performed in configuration space on all vertices of the graph, then the Taylor operator acting on a subgraph of the setting-sun graph has the same set of arguments as the Taylor operator acting on the full setting-sun graph.
 In general, this is not true for a chosen admissible flow in the momentum space approach regarding that the Taylor subtraction is performed on all external momenta, which may differ between the full setting-sun graph and any subgraph.

 Associated to each formulation of BPHZ renormalization, we want to treat the additional subtractions, which have to be performed due to the appearance of additional renormalization parts, separately.
 Already in the proof of Theorem \ref{th:Convergence} we performed the transition from Feynman graphs to simple graphs.
 This corresponds to neglecting divergent subgraphs of renormalization parts, where the former have the same set of vertices but less edges, which implies a deviation in the point of Taylor subtraction using \eqref{eq:CMCoordinate}.
 In the momentum space prescription these divergent subgraphs have to be taken into account because they are assigned to a subset of free loop integrations.
-However, taking those into account in the configuration space approach differs from the result in Theorem \ref{th:Convergence} only by combinatorial factors. \begin{prop} For the configuration space approach to BPHZ renormalization, it is sufficient to consider simple graphs with arbitrary but finite, positive UV-scaling degree $\uvs(e)$ for each edge $e\in E(\G)$. \end{prop} \begin{proof} Let $\G$ be a multigraph and $\g'\subset\g\subseteq \G$ such that $V(\g)=V(\g')$ and $d(\g)>d(\g')\geq 0$.
-Then we have to distinguish two situations.
-Either we have to compute the Taylor remainder or the Taylor polynomial for both subgraphs.
-We begin with the latter.
-Note that since $\g'\subset \g$, $t(\g')$ is applied before $t(\g)$ but due to $V(\g)=V(\g')$ they are applied to the same set of variables, i.e.
+However, taking those into account in the configuration space approach differs from the result in Theorem \ref{th:Convergence} only by combinatorial factors. \begin{proposition} Given a multigraph $\G$ and subgraphs $\g'\subset\g\subseteq \G$ with $V(\g)=V(\g')$ and $d(\g)>d(\g')\geq 0$.
+Then